Frenet Immersed Finite Element Spaces on Triangular Meshes: Initial Construction of IFE Spaces on Triangles

-\begin{remark} Each Frenet–IFE function $\phi$ in the space ${\mathcal{V}}^m_{\beta}({K})$ defined on an interface element $K$ by \eqref{eq: local space} is geometrically conforming: its components $\phi^+$ and $\phi^-$ match along the entire interface curve within $K$, as illustrated in the left plot of Figure~\ref{fig: FIFE-P1}.
-In contrast, classical $P_1$ IFE functions \cite{2004LiLinLinRogers} enforce continuity only at the two points where the interface intersects the element edges, as shown in the right plot of Figure~\ref{fig: FIFE-P1}. \end{remark}
+\begin{remark} The Frenet–IFE shape functions $\phi$ are geometrically conforming: the pieces $\phi^+$ and $\phi^-$ match along the entire interface curve within the element, as shown in the left plot of Figure~\ref{fig: FIFE-P1}.
+In contrast, classical $\mathbb{P}_1$ IFE shape functions \cite{2004LiLinLinRogers} enforce continuity only at the two intersection points where the interface cuts the element edges.